 Make sure to locate food bowls in an area that’s easy for the bearded dragon to find, and away from any heat sources.
-Basking bulbs can quickly spoil any vegetables and fruit offered if they are placed near the basking area.
+Plant-based foods near the basking area can quickly spoil due to the hot basking lamps.

 If you have a very small baby bearded dragon, use a shallow bowl that makes it easy for him to see and reach.

-Although bearded dragons do not typically drink from water bowls (they can not detect water that is standing still) a water bowl with fresh, dechlorinated water should still be supplied.
+Bearded dragons have difficulty seeing standing water and do not typically drink from water bowls.
+However, it is wise to supply a water bowl with fresh, dechlorinated water.
 Make sure the depth of the water bowl is not so deep that your bearded dragon could drown.
 A shallow bowl, less than an inch in depth, should work perfectly.

-Food and water bowls should be emptied and cleaned each day.
-You don’t want to leave spoiling food left in the enclosure overnight.
-Water should be replaced with fresh, dechlorinated water each day as well.
+Empty and clean food and water bowls daily.
+You don’t want to leave spoiling food in the enclosure overnight.
+Replace water with fresh, dechlorinated water each day.

 There are many options of backgrounds available.
 Some new editions are backgrounds made from molded styrofoam and plastic formed to resemble rock walls and other scenery.
 These are inexpensive, lightweight, and most important, very attractive.